PeFerreira98/ISEP.Master.EDOM_2021/part2/readme.md

 ## Activity 2: Specify Common Features for Applications of the Domain

+For the prototypes we will be using a common OO Language such as Java or C# and we will be developing a console application based in the MoneyManager(iOS), Moneyboard and MoneyManager(Android) apps.

+For all models, there are some common functionalities:

+1. Create User
+    - The User need to create a User based on UserSpec that will contain Attributes/fields based on UserAttribute and a name.
+    - In this case we will assume a User has an Account list for simplicity.
+2. Create Account
+    - The User need to create an Account based on AccountSpec that will contain Attributes/fields based on AccountAttribute and a name.
+    - In this case we will assume a Account has an Transaction list for simplicity.
+3. Create Transaction
+    - The User need to create Transaction based on TransactionSpec that will contain Attributes/fields based on TransactionAttribute and a name.

 ## Activity 3: Implement Prototypes of Applications of the Domain